LTroya/nuxt-middleware-redirect-issue/README.md

 yarn generate && yarn start
 ```

-Go to `/dummy`.
+Go to `/dummy` directly on the browser.
 It should redirects you to the home as when you click on the `dummy` link on the navbar.